dhcai21/HaploDMF/README.md

 `-ep  | --end_pos`

 Ending position for reconstructing haplotypes.
 A large default value is for covering the whole genome.
 (1-index)

+`-a  | --abundance `

+This parameter is to filter low-abundance haplotype from the output file.
+If you use "-a 0.05", then the output file will only contain haplotypes with abundance >= 0.05 (i.e., 5%).

 ## Run HaploDMF on tested data